Migrants split on whether to keep walking through Mexico

 A group of about 2,000 mainly younger male migrants set out walking Thursday from the southern town of Huixtla.

-But throngs of families with children decided to wait in Huixtla to see if they could get some sort of temporary exit visa.
+But about 1,000 migrants, mainly families with children, decided to wait in Huixtla to see if they could get some sort of temporary exit visa.
 The families were tired after walking some 25 miles since departing the city of Tapachula, near the Guatemalan border, on Monday.

 The goal of almost all the migrants is to reach the U.S. border.
 But none of the migrant caravans that have crossed Mexico starting in 2018 have ever walked all the way to the border, which is over 1,000 miles to the north.